Calibrating baryonic effects in cosmic shear with external data in the LSST era: Results

 As a first result, we quantify the extent to which having freedom over the baryonic parameters degrades the cosmological constraints for LSST-like cosmic shear data.
 We use the complete mock dataset up to multipoles $\ell=2000$ in order to forecast the constraints achievable with the full LSST dataset in the future.
 Consequently, we do not evaluate the impact of applying scale cuts in this analysis.

 In Fig. \ref{fig:info_loss_baryons}, the posterior constraints obtained assuming perfect knowledge of baryonic effects (red) are compared to those obtained after marginalising over baryonic feedback parameters (black).
 The numerical constraints are listed in the first two rows of Table \ref{tab:cosmo_errors}.
 We find that the errors on $S_8$, the parameter best determined by current weak lensing surveys, increase by a factor of 1.9 when marginalising over baryonic parameters.
 Future weak lensing data will be able to make precision measurements of other cosmological parameters, which are also affected by uncertainties on the impact of baryons.
 In particular, we find that the errors on the Hubble parameter, $h$, and the scalar spectral index, $n_{\mathrm{s}}$, grow by factors of 1.4 and 1.8, respectively.
 This highlights the importance of self-calibrating baryonic effects in order to fully benefit from the cosmological power of the upcoming Stage-IV weak lensing data.
 Furthermore, we find that, interestingly, baryonic effects do not affect the constraints on neutrino masses that are obtained from weak lensing data alone.
 This may change in the presence of additional cosmological data (e.g. from CMB primary anisotropies, or by combining weak lensing and galaxy clustering), but we leave this study for future work.
+We note that the loss of constraining power in $S_8$ comes mainly from $\sigma_8$ rather than from $\Omega_{\rm m}$.
+This is because the amplitude of the lensing power spectrum is influenced by both the intrinsic amplitude of the matter power spectrum and the distance-redshift relation.
+Baryonic effects affect the amplitude of the matter power spectrum, and not the distance-redshift relation, which results in a direct impact on $\sigma_8$ but not $\Omega_{\rm m}$.